SAMPLE POWERPOINT PRESENTATIONS

 Creativity in the arts and sciences: Contrasts in disposition, development, and achievement.
 Victor M. Bearg Science and Humanities Scholars Speaker Series, Carnegie Mellon University, Pittsburgh, 2010.
 [Earlier version given at Center for Values in Medicine, Science, and Technology, School of Arts and Humanities, University of Texas at Dallas]

 Diversifying experiences and creativity: Correlational and experimental research.
 Keynote, Lamar Bruni Vergara & Guillermo Benavides Z. Academic Conference, Office of Graduate Studies and Research, Texas A&M International University, 2013.
-[Revised version given at the Belin-Blank Center, College of Education, University of Iowa, 2013, for which go here].
+[Revised version given at the Belin-Blank Center, College of Education, University of Iowa, 2013, for which go here; or here for another revision given at the Torrance Creativity Center, College of Education, University of Georgia, 2014].

 Film as theater versus flick as circus: Creativity and aesthetics in the narrative feature film.
 American Psychological Association, Washington DC, 2005.
 [N.B.: The title of presentation differs from that in the program because of a change of emphasis between invitation and convention.]